yashjawale/fabr/README.md

 ## Like What You See? ⭐

-If Fabr helps streamline your development workflow, please consider giving it a star on GitHub!
+If fabr helps streamline your development workflow, please consider giving it a star on GitHub!
 It helps others discover the project and motivates us to keep improving.

 [![GitHub stars](https://img.shields.io/github/stars/yashjawale/fabr?style=social)](https://github.com/yashjawale/fabr)